-Trains, planes, and automobiles, oh yeah, and a bus too!
+Trains, planes, automobiles, oh yeah, and a bus too!

-The next adventure I am undertaking brings me back to the historic city of Charleston, SC.
-This time, I will hang out with Abby, my sister’s dog, while they visit Disney.
+My next adventure brings me back to the historic city of Charleston, SC.
+I will hang out with Abby, my sister’s dog, this time while they visit Disney.
 (Side note, I am the only one in my family that has never been to Disney.)
-The transportation for this trip involves four trains, a connecting bus, and a plane.
+This trip involves four trains, a connecting bus, and a plane.

-The Cardinal runs three times a week, each direction, from Chicago to New York.
+The Cardinal runs from Chicago to New York three times a week, in each direction.
 The Cardinal offers many unforgettable views of the Southeasts, such as the Blue Ridge and Allegheny Mountains, the Shenandoah Valley, and the wild white-water rivers of West Virginia and vistas that can only see by train.

-The Silver Meteor runs daily from New York to Miami along the eastern seaboard.
-I don’t see much on this train because I get on the train when it is dark and arrive in Charleston early in the morning, but check the link if you are interested in this train.
+The Silver Meteor runs daily along the eastern seaboard from New York to Miami.
+I don’t see much on this train because I get on it when it is dark and arrive in Charleston early in the morning, but check the link if you are interested in this train.

 I am flying back; I usually fly back with Delta to Midway (Chicago) or Milwaukee with a layover in Atlanta.
-On this trip, I am flying Southwest with a direct flight to Midway.
-After my arrival into Midway, I take the Orange Line to the Loop, walk to Chicago Union Station (two blocks away), and then take the Hiawatha home.
+I am flying Southwest on this trip with a direct flight to Midway.
+After arriving at Midway, I take the Orange Line to the Loop, walk to Chicago Union Station (two blocks away), and then take the Hiawatha home.

 Equipment needed for a two-week trip:

-- I will bring my Tortuga Travel Backpack*, but I could use my Travelpro Bold 2.0 22”* suitcase.
-I would not take anything more substantial because I would have to check a bag when I fly.
+- I will bring my Tortuga Backpack, but I could use my Travelpro Bold 2.0 22” suitcase.
+I would not take anything more substantial because I would have to check a bag when flying.

 - Water bottle and snacks